Espinacas con Garbanzos a la Sevillana

 - 01

-Heat the olive oil in a large, heavy skillet over medium heat, fry the whole garlic cloves until deeply golden brown on all sides, then transfer them to a small food processor.
+Heat the olive oil in a large skillet over medium and fry the whole garlic cloves until deeply golden brown.

 - 02